norcams/iaas/docs/team/operations/himlar-bootstrap.rst

         **idracadm -r <idrac-IP for <loc>-controller-01 to be installed> -u gaussian -p <idrac-pw> serveraction powercycle**

    ..
 NOTE::
-      Make sure the system is configured to PXE boot on first attempt!
+      Make sure the system is configured to PXE boot on the relevant (mgmt) interface on first attempt!
+Might require BIOS setup.

    ..
 IMPORTANT::
       When the new controller is fully installed, the script started in 1) must be